Martin Cullen: Ahern Government

 In a cabinet reshuffle in 2004 Cullen was appointed Minister for Transport.
 During that appointment he became embroiled in even more controversy.
 Two independent reports have cleared him of any wrongdoing in the awarding of lucrative Public Relations contracts to Monica Leech, who subsequently became President of Waterford Chambers of Commerce.

 With the support of a majority of Dáil Éireann, he was the minister responsible for the stock market flotation of Aer Lingus, Ireland's national airline.
 According to the government this was done as the EU would not easily permit direct government investment in the airline.
 The sale included Aer Lingus' access slots to various airports including London Heathrow Airport.
 Some critics at the time suggested that it was important that Ireland, as an island nation, retain control of an airline in order to ensure connectivity to nearby countries.
 In May 2005, Minister Cullen told Dáil Éireann that "in the context of any decision to reduce State ownership in Aer Lingus, all the options available within the regulatory framework will be examined to ensure adequate ongoing access to Heathrow for Irish consumers".
 Others, including members of Seanad Éireann and Dáil Éireann raised the issue of the Heathrow slots.

 Shortly after the privatisation, Irish-based private airline Ryanair attempted a takeover of Aer Lingus which was eventually blocked by other shareholders including the government (who retained a 28.3% share), Aer Lingus employee groups and Irish businessman Denis O'Brien.
 Cullen maintained throughout that the sale of Aer Lingus was "the right decision".

 In August 2007, Aer Lingus announced that it would cease flying from Shannon Airport to London Heathrow Airport, instead using its Heathrow slots to fly from Belfast International Airport in Northern Ireland.
 This decision caused considerable controversy in the Republic of Ireland. principally due to the loss of connectivity from businesses in the West of Ireland to a major international hub.
 Local representatives in the Shannon area have claimed that Minister Cullen ignored calls to ring-fence slots for Shannon airport.
 The airport access slots are held by Aer Lingus for historical reasons, as the national carrier for the Republic of Ireland.
 This was the first time since the privatisation of Aer Lingus that traditional Irish slots were transferred outside the state.
-Aer Lingus has admitted that they have further slots to lease at Heathrow.
-It has also been revealed that they intended removing flights from Cork Airport.
+Aer Lingus has admitted that it has further slots to lease at Heathrow.
+It has also been revealed that it intended removing flights from Cork Airport.